mnichols08/explore-rpg/README.md

 - **Battle Momentum streaks** &mdash; chain takedowns to ignite short-lived boosts to power, speed, and XP, all tracked right on your stat panel.
 - **Aurora WebGL backdrop** &mdash; a native shader paints portal beams, hero auras, danger flares around enemy clusters, and dynamic skies that react to dungeons, safe zones, and momentum streaks—with a Glow toggle for purists who want the classic flat look.
 - **Touch-first controls** &mdash; a virtual joystick, ability palette, chat toggle, and quick HUD hide button keep tablets and phones fully playable without a keyboard or mouse.
+- **Hero onboarding & tutorial** &mdash; first-time players name their adventurer, learn combat, gathering, and safe-zone mechanics in a guided (and skippable) walkthrough, then warp directly into the safe haven to start their journey.
+- **In-game server command center** &mdash; the very first hero is promoted to server admin automatically and can rename heroes, tweak XP, grant or reclaim currency, teleport players to safety, and ban/kick profiles live through an integrated panel.

 ## Getting started